 OUT-OF-DATE WALL PAINTS MUST NOT BE DISPOSED OF IN RUBBISH..

 If it’s unopened, it’s probably still usable.
 Unopened cans of paint last for years when stored correctly.
 Unused latex and water-based acrylic paints last up to 10 years, and the shelf life of alkyd and oil-based can be as long as 15 years.

 Can you use old paint that has separated?

 *If your old paint still has a nice consistency, it’s probably ok to use. *If your old paint has separated but blends together nicely once mixed, its probably ok to use. *If your old paint is really chunky, it’s too old to use. *If your old paint has a jelly consistency, it’s too old to use.

-How do you revive old latex paint?
+How do you make old acrylic paints usable again?

 How can you tell if paint has gone bad?